seslabSJU/tinyIoT/README.md

 	./server
 	```

-etc. You can configure port number and ip address as parameters, for example,
+ 5. You can configure port number and ip address as parameters, for example,
 	```
 	$ ./server -p [port] (port = 3000 by default)
 	```